Course Introduction to Programming

 in decimal is 29.

-Feel free to do the process and practice with these examples. ๐
+Feel free to perform the process and practice with these examples. ๐

 Example: Convert 46 to binary.